-- As a flat amount in dollars and cents of your site’s currency
+- As a flat amount in your site’s currency

-- As a percentage discount (more than 4 decimal places is not permitted)
+- As a percentage with up to four decimal places

 In the case of percentage-based discounts, the final calculated discount will be rounded to the nearest cent based on the cost of the product.

 A flat amount coupon will be applied first to any initial/setup fees for the subscription, and then to the cost of the product and components.

 The Limit Discount option allows you to configure whether a coupon can exceed the amount due.
 Selecting the ‘Do not limit discount’ option will leave a negative balance on the subscription if the coupon amount is greater than the amount due.

 For example, if I apply a $100 coupon to a $30 product, with the ‘Do not limit discount’ option selected, I will have a -$70 balance on my subscription.
 Otherwise, my balance would be $0.